-How Much Does Write Your Way to Freedom Cost in 2022?
+How Much Does Write Your Way to Freedom Cost?

 (because money doesn’t grow on trees — especially right now)

-Currently, WYWTF is $5800 and there are payment plans available.
+Currently, WYWTF is $5800 and yes, there are payment plans available.

-But do you know why Write Your Way to Freedom costs so much, and why it isn't posted on Sarah’s sales page?
+But do you know why Write Your Way to Freedom costs this much, and why it isn't posted on Sarah Turner's sales page?

-This is important information that’s missing from many reviews or affiliate websites that are raving or ranting about WYWTF.
+The "why" is important - and it's missing from many reviews or affiliate websites that are ranting or raving about WYWTF.
+(Looking at you, Reddit.)

-I’m in the Write Your Way to Freedom community, and there have been massive changes in the program since I joined.
-I can tell you exactly why the price increased and what you get as a new student.
+The Write Your Way to Freedom copywriting course has undergone massive changes in the past few years since I joined.
+I'll spill the tea so you know exactly why the price increased and what you get as a new student.

-One of the beautiful things about owning your own business is that you can change your business to fit your lifestyle, preferences, and needs.
+One of the beautiful things about owning your own business is that you can change your business structure and offers as you learn and grow.
 You can run your business a certain way for years… then pivot at any point!

-That's exactly what’s happened with Sarah Turner and Write Your Way to Freedom.
+That's exactly what’s happened with Sarah Turner.
 What started as a small-ish online course and community has turned into a robust, ever-improving course with a team to support the WYWTF copywriting students.

-So as the course and vision changed… so did the marketing methods, the team, and the price tag.
+So as Sarah's course and vision changed… so have the marketing methods, the team, and the price tag.

-🤷🏻♀️ Why isn’t the price of Write Your Way to Freedom posted?
-Is this a sleazy tactic… or something else?
+🤷🏻♀️ Why isn’t the Write Your Way to Freedom cost posted?

-If you’re like me, you don’t like to be surprised by price tags.
-I feel far less anxious or inadequate when I know the cost of what I’m considering purchasing.
+Maybe you’re like me, and don’t like being surprised by prices.
 I don’t want to be blindsided by a price that’s far beyond my expectation (or ability to afford).